 What were some reasons for wanting to lead PEC?

-Being a not-for-profit and member-owned cooperative is what really drew me here — because the focus is public service.
+Being a nonprofit and member-owned cooperative is what really drew me here — because the focus is public service.
 There is a lot of satisfaction in public service, and PEC has always been a strong company that serves a dynamic part of Texas.
 The idea that we didn’t have electricity in the Hill Country until after 1938 when other cities had it in the 1910s is incredible to think about — that is a huge time gap.
 We have continued to serve our members and communities since then in various ways.

 We talk a lot with our members about conservation.
 Why is this topic becoming increasingly important?